Zainap16/Ardagh_IT_Graduate_Accelerator/Data_Analytics/Module_2/Chapter.md

 IFF checks the "Sex" column if the value is "M" and if it returns Male; otherwise Female.
 This means that so long as Sex="M", it will return Male; otherwise everything else will be Female.

 <img src="/Data_Analytics/Module_2/ehhehe.png" width="400300" height="250">

+### Date() function:

+SELECT DATE(datetime_column) AS date_only
+FROM your_table;

+SELECT CURDATE(); -- gets current date

+## Query Optimization

+### Parametrization:

+When SQL query executes, DB has to be parse; Parsing means to translate human-readable SQL into code the DB understands.
+This takes time to parse.
+Effective use of parametrization reduces the number of times the DB has to parse individual queries.

+Example

+Original --
+SELECT profile_details
+FROM profile_table
+WHERE profile_name = "Gerald"

+Parametrization --
+SELECT profile_details
+FROM profile_table
+WHERE profile_name = &customer_name

+Instead of looking for an exact string, the query uses a variable called &customer_name. the code populates the var with an appropriate cust name

+### Indexing:

+Full table scan - DB scans each row unti; it find the one that matches the WHERE clause. --> best for small tables

+Database Index - works like the index at the back of a book.
+Finds a specific page number.
+This points to a single column/multiple columns.
+Although can improve speed, it slows down; create, update and delete activities.

+### Data Subsets and Temp Tables:

+When you have a huge amount of data, it can be hard to work with it all at once.
+Let's say you have a million customers, each making 200 orders a year, and you've got data for 10 years.
+That's a massive 2 billion rows in your Order table!

+Now, if you want to look at the history of just one customer's orders, it's not practical to sift through all those rows every time.
+So, we use a trick called temporary tables.
+These tables store the results of a query temporarily, just for your current session.
+When you're done, the temporary table disappears on its own.

+Here's how it works: You start a session, ask the database to create a temporary table with the order history of the customer you're interested in, then you can run queries on that temporary table as if it were a regular one.
+Once you're done with your work and close the session, poof!
+The temporary table vanishes, and you're left with a clean slate for your next session.
+It's like having a workspace that magically cleans itself up when you're done.

+### Execution plan:

+An execution plan shows the details of how a database runs a specific query.
+Execution plans are extremely helpful in troubleshooting query performance issues.
+They provide additional information about how a query is spending its time.
+For example, an execution plan can tell you if a slow-running query uses a full table scan instead of an index scan.
+In this case, it could be that the query is poorly written and not using the existing indexes.
+It also could be that a column needs a new index.
+Looking at execution plans is an integral part of developing efficient queries.
+It is worth understanding the nuances of how to interpret execution plans for the database platform you use.
+If you need help understanding an execution plan, get in touch with your local database administrator.